I'm Chris. Salutations!

 Born in Topeka, Kansas but taught to fear Jesus in the mighty Northern Virginia suburbs, I quit the East Coast after college for an extended stay in the placid surfer’s paradise of Ventura, California, where I wrote for an alt-weekly.
 After earning a screenwriting degree from UCLA, I worked for a magician for a while, but was eventually seduced back east by Washington, DC's pedestrian-accessible charms.

-My writing appears regularly in The Washington City Paper, the NPR website, The Washington Post, and The Village Voice.
+My writing appears regularly in The Washington City Paper, on NPR, in The Washington Post, and in The Village Voice.
 I've written for Slate, The Guardian, PASTE and The Indian Express, and I was a proud contributor to the best film criticism site on the web, The Dissolve, until its premature demise in July 2015.
 I teach boxing on the side.
 Orson Welles is my hero.
 Loves: running, comic books, thunderstorms, old time radio drama, live drums.
 Hates: treadmills, reality TV, Auto-Tune.

 E-mail me at snakeoilck at gmail if you want.